 Blackboard has put together a helpful video on how to take a test online.

-- Avoid wireless internet.
+- If possible used a wired internet connection.
 Wireless can be intermittent or sporadic.

 - If the test questions are all on one page and/or you are submitting answers to essay questions, click on Save Answer or Save All Answers every 10 to 15 minutes.
 Typing or selecting answers, such as on multiple-choice questions, will not prevent you from losing your connection to your test.
 Click Save Answer or Save All Answers keeps the connection to Blackboard active.